-Initial Foster Care Placement Allowance (EPM Section 2, Chapter 3.3.6) (Caregiver Rate Schedule FC1263) (Regional Practice Guideline 3168-04)
+(EPM Section 2, Chapter 3.3.6) (Caregiver Rate Schedule FC1263) (Regional Practice Guideline 3168-04)

-At the time of placement in a foster home, children often have immediate needs such as school expenses, personal items or clothing requirements.
-Such items often result in "out of pocket" expenses for foster parents.
-Obtaining the necessary authorization to spend the funds and receive reimbursement can be time consuming processes.
-In order to ensure children and youth are provided with necessities upon placement in a foster home, and to minimize the financial impact on foster parents, there is a one-time start-up allowance for foster parents to utilize.
+At the time of a child's first placement in care; children often have immediate needs such as school expenses, personal items or clothing requirements.
+In order to ensure children and youth are provided with necessities upon placement, and to minimize the financial impact on caregivers, there is a one-time start-up allowance for caregivers to utilize.